Edward the Black Prince: Battle of Crécy

-Early on 26 August 1346, before the start of the Battle of Crécy, Edward received the sacrament with his father at Crécy, and took the command of the right, or van, of the army with the earls of Warwick and Oxford, Sir Geoffroy d'Harcourt, Sir John Chandos, and other leaders, commanding 800 men-at-arms, 2,000 archers, and 1,000 Welsh foot soldiers, though the numbers are by no means trustworthy.
-When the Genoese bowmen were discomfited and the front line of the French was in some disorder, Edward apparently left his position to attack their second line.
-At this moment, however, the Count of Alençon charged his division with such fury that Edward was in great danger, and the leaders who commanded with him sent a messenger to tell Edward III that he was in great straits and to beg for assistance.
-When Edward III learned that his son was not wounded, he responded that he would send no help, for he wished to give Edward the opportunity to "win his spurs" (he was in fact already a knight), and to allow him and those who had charge of him the honour of the victory.
-Edward was thrown to the ground and was rescued by Sir Richard Fitz-Simon, his standard-bearer, who threw down the banner, stood over his body, and beat back his assailants while he regained his feet.
-Harcourt sent to Earl of Arundel for help, and he forced back the French, who had probably by this time advanced to the rising ground of the English position.
+Early on 26 August 1346, before the start of the Battle of Crécy, Edward received the sacrament with his father at Crécy, and took the command of the right, or van, of the army with Thomas Beauchamp, 11th Earl of Warwick; John de Vere, 7th Earl of Oxford, and other leaders.
+An unconfirmed source says that they commanded 800 men-at-arms, 2,000 archers, and 1,000 Welsh foot soldiers.
+When the Genoese bowmen and the front line of the French became disordered, Edward apparently left his position to attack their second line.
+However, the Count of Alençon then charged his division, endangering Edward, and the leaders who commanded with him sent a messenger to beg Edward III for assistance.
+When Edward III learned that his son was not wounded, he responded that he would not send help, to give Edward an opportunity to "win his spurs", despite already being knighted.
+In the battle, Edward was thrown to the ground, then rescued by Sir Richard Fitz-Simon, his standard-bearer, who protected him as he regained his feet.
+Probably by this time, the French advanced to the elevated ground of the English position.
+Earl of Arundel, having been sent for help by Harcourt, forced back the French.